 2. Be Flexible.

-Thomas Edison’s lab was inspired by machine shops, not office buildings.
+Thomas Edison’s lab was , not office buildings.
 The idea was to allow workers to move freely around as needed, and to work wherever their duties took them on that particular day.

 At Menlo Innovations, folks can plug in wherever they need to work.
 Electrical cables descend from the ceiling, making it easy for workers to move tables into whichever configuration makes sense for the project at hand.